jack-carling/jeve/README.md

 HTTP/1.1 204 No Content
 ```

-We're live but the endpoint returns no content since we haven't configured a schema yet.
+We're live but the endpoint returns no content since we haven't set up a schema.
 More about that later.

 ## Settings